dotnet/arcade/Repro Environment/Implementation Details.md

 # Implementation Details 1st iteration
-The following document shows the initial two implementation approaches for the first iteration of the repro environment solution according to the requirements.
+The following document shows the initial implementation approaches for the first iteration of the repro environment solution according to the requirements.

 # Requirements
 - Dev must have Microsoft credentials that we can manage